Title

 Purpose

-The University of North Carolina at Chapel Hill (UNC Chapel Hill) is committed to complying with federal and state laws concerning employment eligibility verification of employees hired to work in the United States.
-In accordance with the Immigration Reform and Control Act of 1986 (IRCA), UNC Chapel Hill will not knowingly hire or continue to employ any person not authorized to work in the United States, and will not discriminate against U.S. citizens, lawful permanent residents, or other foreign national individuals who are authorized to work.
+The University of North Carolina at Chapel Hill ("UNC-Chapel Hill" or "University") is committed to complying with employment eligibility verification requirements through the certification of the Form I-9 and verification through the E-Verify system.
+UNC-Chapel Hill does not knowingly hire or continue to employ any person not authorized to work in the United States, and does not discriminate against U.S. citizens, lawful permanent residents, or other foreign national individuals who are authorized to work.

-Scope of Applicability
+Scope

-This policy applies to all University employees, individuals with hiring authority and individuals who are responsible for managing UNC Chapel Hill’s I-9 and E-Verify responsibilities including campus I-9 preparers, department heads, HR Officers, and the Office of Human Resources I-9 unit.
-This policy does not address the process of obtaining employment authorization, establishing immigration status, or other immigration or employment-related issues.
+This policy applies to University employees hired to work in the United States after November 6, 1986, and individuals who are responsible for managing I-9 and E-Verify responsibilities including campus I-9 preparers, department heads, HR Officers, and the Office of Human Resources I-9 unit.

 Policy